 "Melanoma.
 It is in the vertical invasive growth phase, a level four."

 "I am impressed Dr. Deetan!
 What did you do, rehearse that description all night?"
-Dan shot a knowing glance at Deanna.
+Rosenthal shot a knowing glance at Deanna.

-The conference continued for a few more minutes then abruptly adjourned when the call for a frozen section blared over the department speaker.
-Deanna winked at James, rising from his seat.
-Blushing, James fumbled and dropped several of his papers.
+The conference continues for a few more minutes then abruptly adjourns when the call for a frozen section blares over the department speaker.
+Deanna winks at James as he rises from his seat.
+Blushing, James fumbles and drops several of his papers.